-Data holders SHOULD allow consumers to create user-defined tags, names, and/or descriptions (e.g. home deposit) for each data sharing arrangement.
-This will facilitate comprehension and management in the absence of information about the purpose or use case.
+Data holders SHOULD allow consumers to create user-defined tags, names, and/or descriptions (e.g. home deposit) for each data sharing arrangement (e.g. in the absence of information about the purpose or use case).

 2 Data holders SHOULD allow consumers to search, sort, and filter their data sharing arrangements in a way that is aligned to the outcomes consumers are seeking.
 Example 1: A consumer may want to sort by data recipient, data cluster, or by a user-defined tag.

-Example 2: If future capabilities enable it (e.g. fine-grained control), a consumer may want to stop sharing a particular permission in bulk with all data recipients.
+Example 2: If future capabilities enable it (e.g. fine-grained control), a consumer may want to amend a consent based on a particular quality.